Whangārei: History

 View of Whangārei from the foot of Mt Parihaka, showing the Hātea River in the foreground and a timber mill across the river.
 By Albert Percy Godber in 1911.

 Fire bricks made from fire clay deposits near the Kamo mines supported a brickworks over several decades.
 Good quality limestone was quarried at Hikurangi, Portland and Limestone Island, and initially sold as agricultural lime, and later combined with local coal to produce Portland cement at the settlement of Portland on the south side of the harbour.
 Local limestone is still used in cement manufacture, but the coal is now imported from the West Coast of the South Island.

 Whangārei was the most urbanised area in Northland towards the end of the 19th century, but grew slowly in the 20th century.
 The district slowly exhausted most of its natural resources but was sustained by agriculture, especially dairying.
 Shipping was the main transport link until the North Auckland railway line reached the town in 1925, and the road from Auckland was not suitable for travel in poor weather until 1934.
 These terrestrial travel routes forced a rapid decline in coastal shipping but stimulated Whangārei to become the service centre for Northland.
 The population was 14,000 in 1945, but grew rapidly in the 1960s, incorporating Kamo and other outlying areas.
 In 1964, Whangārei was declared a city.
 Its population the following year was 31,000.

 The second half of the twentieth century brought the establishment and expansion of the oil refinery at Marsden Point on Bream Bay, the adjacent development of timber processing and the establishment of Northland Port, which is mainly focused on timber exporting.

 Building of the Hundertwasser Art Centre with Wairau Māori Art Gallery commenced in 2018 after the funding target of $20.97 million was raised by a volunteer team in time for a June 2017 deadline, and the centre opened in February 2022.

-Future

-A container port could follow, linked by rail to Auckland.
-The extensive, flat undeveloped land around Northport is a suggested solution to excess population growth in Auckland and the associated lack of industrial land.